nshkrdotcom/mcp_client/docs/design/MVP_SPEC.md

 ```

 **Properties:**
-- Mailbox bounded to ~1 frame at a time
+- Mailbox bounded to ~1 frame at a time (header parsing might enqueue a few short messages, but body bytes are left unread until activation, so the OS pipe applies backpressure before growth becomes unbounded)
-- No hidden buffering in transport
+- No hidden buffering in transport (the transport stops reading body chunks until Connection re-arms)
 - Explicit flow control
+- Connection uses `set_active_once_safe/1` helper that no-ops once transport is closed/backing off
+- Transport implementations must stop reading from the external IO source until `set_active(:once)` is invoked; buffering more than 1 framed message violates MVP contract.
+- Stdio transport keeps only header bytes while paused and reads the declared body **after** Connection re-activates it.
+- Declared sizes above `max_frame_bytes` are rejected immediately and the transport closes before reading the body, so no large binary is ever allocated.
+- Call `set_active_once_safe/1` only from states that expect more frames (`:initializing`, `:ready`); in `:backoff`/`:closing` it becomes a no-op to avoid late activation after shutdown.
 **See:** ADR-0004

 ### 4.2 JSON Decode Strategy